BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 46 ---

-![This is a text-only logo for the Joint Committee of the European Supervisory Authorities.
-The text is in a gray, sans-serif, uppercase font on a plain white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos for two European financial authorities: the European Securities and Markets Authority (ESMA) on the left and the European Insurance and Occupational Pensions Authority (EIOPA) on the right.
-The ESMA logo features its acronym inside a circle of twelve blue stars.
-The EIOPA logo has a stylized acronym beneath a blue, translucent cube graphic.

-esma
-European Securities and Markets Authority eıopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a partial screenshot showing the title "THE RISK FACTORS GUIDELINES" above the official logo for the European Banking Authority (EBA).
-The logo is a blue rectangle featuring the acronym "EBA" in large white letters and its full name to the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)

   - There are no restrictions on the funding instrument, for example in the case of cash or